poetic/cordova-appsee/README.md

 credits
 =======

-Appsee for writing the plugin.
+Thanks to Yoni Douek form Appsee for writing the plugin.